The Queen's Theatre

 Before the Queen's

-But it was the the music room at the old Locomotive Inn at the Mill Dam, where he had played, that gave him the idea of establishing a music room at the Shakespeare Arms.
+But it was while playing in the music room at the old Locomotive Inn at the Mill Dam that gave him the idea of establishing a music room at the Shakespeare Arms.

 Dick Thornton went on to open a number of theatres all over the north, including the Sunderland Empire which he built in 1907.